Eligibility for import

 Exotic Species for more information.

-You must state the breed of your cat in the import permit application and sign a declaration stating that it is not an ineligible breed.
+When submitting an application to import to the Department of Agriculture and Water Resources, you must state the breed of your cat and sign a declaration stating that it is not an ineligible breed.

 What dog breeds cannot be imported into Australia?